AkashSkySingh/NightStock/README.md

 ## Future Directions for the Project

 In addition to the features already implemented, I plan to continue work on this project.
 The next steps for NightStock are outlined below.
-Again, the backend ties together various sources of information to seamlessly generate content as a user continues to browse.
+Again, the back-end ties together various sources of information to seamlessly generate content as a user continues to browse.

 ### Discover new content